-Utility SCAM – Thieves claiming to work for the water department or another utility company try to gain entry into your home by saying they need to check the meter, water pressure, or gas leaks.
-They sometimes show some form of credentials and may even carry a walkie-talkie.
-Don’t let them in your home call 911.
+Thieves claiming to work for a utility company try to enter one’s home by saying they need to check your meter, water pressure or gas leaks.
+Don’t let them into your home.
+Call 911.

-Family Member in Distress SCAM – Scammers impersonate distressed family members in desperate need of money, then ask you to send the needed funds by Western Union or other means.
+Scammers impersonate distressed family members in desperate need of money; they ask you to send the needed funds via Western Union or other means.
 Don’t send any money.
-Report it to your local police Pct.
+Report to local police precinct.